Patrick Wolter

 Read moreMeklit

-Meklit is working full-time as a Community Connector providing confidential advice and support based within a network of GP practices in Leatherhead.
-She will be guiding and supporting patients to explore the issues and situations affecting their lives and their wellbeing – whether that is ongoing mental or physical health problem, stress, anxiety, loneliness, relationship, loss, debt, or other issues.
-She will be supporting patients to reflect on their circumstances and help them design a care plan which can help them manage their lives better or guide them to appropriate resources that can provide them with the kind of help they need, including talking therapies, benefits/employments advice, short courses or an introduction to local community groups.
+Meklit joined MFT in March 2020 as a Community Connector providing confidential advice and support, based within a network of GP practices in Leatherhead before moving to join the Epsom GPimhs team in November 2024.
+In her role, she guides and supports people to explore the issues and situations affecting their lives and their wellbeing – whether that is ongoing mental or physical health problem, stress, anxiety, loneliness, relationship, loss, debt, or other life issues.
+She supports patients to reflect on their circumstances and help them design a care plan which can help them manage their lives better or guide them to appropriate resources that can provide them with the kind of help they need, including talking therapies, benefits/employments advice, short courses, or introduction to local community groups.

-She looks after herself by walking in nature and doing yoga (since 1996).
+Meklit looks after herself by spending time with her family, walking in nature and doing yoga.
 In her spare time, she enjoys reading, music and doing jigsaw puzzles.

 Moira